akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “You fought enough.”

+Later, as they rode back, Godfrey said quietly, “He will return to Normandy in disgrace.
+His family will not thank him.”
+Beatrice said nothing.
+She was thinking of the knife still hidden in her belt.

 ---

-### The Return
+**The Return**

 The gathering wended their way back to Stanwey hall.
-A cart was brought and Beatrice and Godfrey travelled with Harold, who was padded with blankets.
+A cart was brought, and Beatrice and Godfrey travelled with Harold, who was padded with blankets.
 The reeve and the cook, who had raised the alarm, were found and thanked.
 Goosie, exhausted but triumphant, met them at the gate.
-She hissed at Sir Guy, with her wings apart.
+She hissed at Sir Guy, her wings spread.

-A detachment of guards took Sir Guy and the others to Westminster in chains, to await the Queen's judgement.
+A detachment of guards took Sir Guy and the others to Westminster in chains, to await the Queen’s judgement.

-As for Beatrice and Godfrey, they stayed with her father at Stanwey, until Harold had recovered sufficiently to the two to travek back to Westminster Palace by cart.
+As for Beatrice and Godfrey, they stayed with her father at Stanwey until Harold had recovered sufficiently for the two to travel back to Westminster Palace by cart.
 Beatrice knew that her father would be very well cared for after they said their goodbyes.

 ---

-### The Queen’s Protection (Late January 1115)
+**The Queen’s Protection (Late January 1115)**

 Upon their return, Beatrice found a small bundle outside her chamber door.